 4. Porches bring purrs.

-5. Take your kitty out for cat walkies.
+5. Take your cat out for cat walkies.

 Cats can be taught to walk on a leash—just be sure to use an ultra-lightweight, retractable leash that’s attached to a harness, not a collar.
 Let your cat get used to the harness for short periods indoors, and then pick a safe outdoor area to explore.
 KittyWalk Systems also makes a “pet stroller” that allows for longer, brisker walks and provides a measure of safety from free-roaming dogs.